ReverentEngineer/cargo-test-scripts/README.md

 # cargo-test-scripts

-Run test scripts based off metadata descriptions in Cargot.toml
+Run test scripts based off metadata descriptions in Cargot.toml and writes the results in JUnit format.

 Example entries: